A complete history with facts, uses, pros, cons, and ballistic information.

 .30-06 Springfield, What’s in a name?

 The .30-06 is a centerfire rifle cartridge.
 It can be pronounced more than one way.
 The preferred method of pronunciation is to say thirty ought six.
 However, some folks will call it thirty oh six.
-Either are correct.
+Either is correct.

-Here is my WWII era 1903a3 Springfield which is a bolt action rifle chambered in 30-06 Springfield.
+Here is my WWII-era 1903a3 Springfield which is a bolt action rifle chambered in 30-06 Springfield.

 The 30-06 was developed by the United States military and commissioned for use in 1906.
 It was originally used in bolt action 1903 Springfield rifles (pictured), and the M1 Garand.
 It would also be used as an effective medium machine gun round.